Grutas Tolantongo Hot Springs: What to Know Before You Go

 And while this is a touristy site, I was pleasantly surprised by the delicate balance of nature with the developed resort.

-I’ve written this travel guide with everything you need to know.
-It includes how to get to Grutas Tolantongo whether you decide to stay in a hotel overnight or take a Grutas Tolantongo tour.
+This travel guide covers everything you need to know.
+It includes things to do, where to stay, and how to get there whether you decide to stay overnight or take a day trip to Grutas Tolantongo.

 At Grutas Tolantongo, a series of manmade pools are layered on the side of the mountain mixed with several trees.
 The early morning light illuminates them as a couple of people swim.